Feature request #5546

 I believe that is necessary to add a warning somewhere to let the user know what is going on.

-#7 Updated by Christine Schmidt almost 5 years ago
+#7 Updated by Christine Schmidt over 5 years ago

 - File Test_AttrFieldDefinitions_Point.shp.zip added